Jordan's cultural heritage trails and walking tours

-Visitors to Jordan can experience the country’s cultural heritage during their stay by sampling its cuisine and drinks.
-One of the best ways to experience Jordan’s cuisine is through shisha as this is one of the most popular ways to enjoy Arabic cuisine in the region.
-Shisha is a water pipe that is used to smoke tobacco and is usually served in restaurants and cafes.
+Visitors to Jordan can experience the country’s cultural heritage by sampling its cuisine and drinks.
+One of the best ways to experience Jordan’s cuisine is through shisha, one of the most popular ways to enjoy Arabic cuisine in the region.
+Shisha is a water pipe used to smoke tobacco and is usually served in restaurants and cafes.
 When trying out different types of shisha, visitors can sample dishes like kushari, naan, shawarma, and hummus.
 Another great way to sample Jordan’s cuisine is to visit a local deli.
-Many of the country’s delis are open to the public and offer a great way to sample the country’s food and drinks.
+Many of the country’s delis are open to the public and offer a great way to test the country’s food and drinks.

 Explore more modern cultural heritage sites

 Modern cultural heritage sites also make for some exciting cultural heritage experiences.
 The Yarmouk Museum in Amman is one of the best chances to explore Jordan’s modern heritage.
-Opened in 2000, the museum houses a wide range of artifacts that trace Jordan’s history.
-Other modern heritage sites worth exploring include the National Museum of Fine Arts in Amman and the Roman Amphitheatre in Ajloun.
-Other modern heritage sites include museums and galleries, which are often free to visit, and modern art centers, which are often free to attend.
-Visitors to Jordan can also take part in Jordanian cultural heritage activities during their visit such as attending a music concert or attending a local cultural festival.
-Visitors can also explore Jordan’s culture through its literature, cuisine, arts, and architecture.
+Opened in 2000, the museum houses many artifacts that trace Jordan’s history.
+Other heritage sites worth exploring include the National Museum of Fine Arts in Amman and the Roman Amphitheatre in Ajloun.
+Other modern heritage sites include museums and galleries, which are often accessible, and contemporary art centers, which are often free to attend.
+Visitors to Jordan can also participate in Jordanian cultural heritage activities, such as attending a music concert or a local cultural festival.
+Visitors can also explore Jordan’s culture through literature, cuisine, arts, and architecture.